WordCmp.com

 constitute (verb) range (verb)

-set up or lay the groundwork for range or extend over; occupy a certain area
+set up or lay the groundwork for assign a rank or rating to

-lay out orderly or logically in a line or as if in a line
+form or compose lay out orderly or logically in a line or as if in a line

-feed as in a meadow or pasture
+to compose or represent feed as in a meadow or pasture

 Difference between constitute and range